dvci/health_cards/lib/USAGE.md

 # By default the verifier will search for and resolve public keys to verify credentials
 verifier.verify(jws)
 ```

 ## Creating/Using a Health Card

-HealthCards encapsulate a data in a JWS in order to faciliate the use of the data by systems
+HealthCards encapsulate data in a JWS in order to facilitate the use of the data by systems
 that want to use/evaluate a card.

 ```ruby